vwangyanweida/python_document/python-3.8.0-docs-text/library/logging.md

    addFilter(filter)

-      Adds the specified filter *filter* to this logger.
+      Adds the specified filter 	- filter* to this logger.

    removeFilter(filter)

-      Removes the specified filter *filter* from this logger.
+      Removes the specified filter 	- filter* from this logger.

    filter(record)